hpsbastos/GOldwasher/README.rst

 **linkinsets**

-    If using organisms other than 'Arabidopis thaliana' or 'Phaeodactylum tricornutum' uncomment this variable and set it as the path to the customized 'organisms.json'.
+    If using organisms other than *Arabidopis thaliana* or *Phaeodactylum tricornutum* uncomment this variable and set it as the path to the customized 'organisms.json'.
 By default no cross-links are generated for unknown/unset organisms.

 **-i** directory with the target lists.

-  **Commands**:
-  ---
+  **COMMANDS**:

     ANNOT - annotates identifiers lists with respective available functional descriptors.